|CyberGhost||£1.99 per month||45-day money-back guarantee||Click Here >>|

 P2P file sharing comes under fire a lot with questions of legality and profit, specifically the sharing of music and movie files.
 However, it should be noted that using a VPN can allow the download and upload of P2P files privately, whilst simultaneously hiding your location.
 Although it will slow your bandwidth down.

 VPNs are actually known for increasing safety.
 If you use a VPN, you are not determined by geographic location.
 Thus, the chances of your activity being observed or tracked is largely reduced.
 Trustworthy and reliable VPNs offer high-security services, ensuring your privacy as you browse the internet safely.

 Is it Legal to Use a VPN?

+In the UK and other countries VPNs are totally legal and there are no laws against using a VPN or changing an IP address.
+However, using a VPN will not protect you from engaging in criminal activity online.
 Although VPN services aren’t banned in the U.K., in certain countries they are, including Iraq and North Korea, whilst the likes of China and Russia are only able to use VPN services that have been approved by the government.

 There are many benefits to using a VPN for your business, most of which are related to protecting sensitive information.
 With an increasing amount of data breaches, companies are becoming more and more vulnerable to exposing private internal data including client information.

 In a recent survey by Ponemon Institute, 67% of Small-Medium Businesses reported attacks in the last year.
 By being proactive about data protection, this can prevent large-scale data breaches from occurring.